In Association with Amazon.com

 In 1939, four days after the outbreak of World War II, Monsarrat married Eileen Rowland.
 They had one son.
 During the war, Monsarrat sailed on more than a hundred long and short convoys in the North Atlantic and wrote four nonfiction works.
 He served in 1940-41 on HMS Campanula, a corvette, and then on HMS Guillemot.
 In 1943, was appointed Commaning Officer of HMS Shearwater, a sloop.

 After the war, Monsarrat worked in Johannesburg, South Africa, as the director on Britain's information office.
 Later he said, that it was like the Navy, but the ranks were vague, and there were no uniforms, except the civil uniform of service.
-In a memo from 1946, Monsarrat outlined a plan for a full black-white parnership and warned that South Africa is heading "for a political repression of the worst sort, and ultimate disaster".
-(Life is a Four-letter Word: Volume II: Breaking Out by Nicholas Monsarrat, 1966, p.
-248)
+In a memo from 1946, Monsarrat outlined a plan for a full black-white parnership and warned that South Africa is heading "for a political repression of the worst sort, and ultimate disaster—the fate of ALL police states.
+To find a cure, seven million natives have somehow to be fitted into the political and social scheme: they cannot be ignored or repressed indefinitely: sooner or later they have to become full and valuable citizens of the Union."
+(Life is a Four-letter Word: Volume II: Breaking Out by Nicholas Monsarrat, London: Cassell, 1970, pp. 247-248)

 "The only heroines are the ships," Monsarrat wrote in his foreword, "and the only villain the cruel sea itself."
-As a reply, Denys Rayner stated in his memoir, Escort: the battle of the Atlantic (1955), that "I do not write of the sea, which has no personality of its own and does not change.
-The sea is neither cruel or kind."
-Monsarrat's ex-commanding officer in HMS Guillemot, Sam Lombart-Hobson, presented his view in A Sailor's War (1984): "Monsarrat's epic story of the U-boat war certainly describes . . . every ocean crossing [as] a relentless struggle against the cruellest of cruel seas.
+As a reply, Denys Arthur Rayner stated in his memoir, Escort: The Battle of the Atlantic (1955), that "I do not write of the sea, which has no personality of its own and does not change.
+The sea is neither cruel or kind.
+It is supremely indifferent, and wholly lacks sensibility."
+(Ibid., p. xxxii) Monsarrat's ex-commanding officer in HMS Guillemot, Sam Lombart-Hobson, presented his view in A Sailor's War (1984).
+Monsarrat persuaded Lombard-Hobson to write of his experiences.
+"Monsarrat's epic story of the U-boat war certainly describes . . . every ocean crossing [as] a relentless struggle against the cruellest of cruel seas.
 In actual fact, taken over the whole period, the great majority of convoys got through without interference or mention; and the Atlantic, more often than not, is agreeably kind."
-(The Veterans' Tale: British Military Memoirs of the Second World War by Frances Houghton, 2019, p.
+(The Veterans' Tale: British Military Memoirs of the Second World War by Frances Houghton, Cambridge: Cambridge University Press, 2019, p.
 99)

 The film version of the book, which was shot in the middle of summer in the English Channel, was relatively faithful to the original story, although the important brothel scenes were omitted.
 Eric Ambler was nominated for the Best Screenplay Academy Award.
 Jack Hawkins, who played the experienced officer, the Royal Navy Lieutenant-Commander George Eastwood Ericson, suffered from sea-sickness during the storm scenes.
 Donald Sinden was cast in the role of the first lieutenant Keith Lockhart, the author's alter ego.
 Compass Rose in the movie was actually The Coreopsis from Malta, formely used by the Greek navy, and Saltash was a Royal Navy vessel, the frigate Porchester Castle.